exasol/bucketfs-java/doc/design.md

 #### Hierarchies of Entries

 The design decides to interpret `Bucket` to contain a hierarchy of entries.
-Each entry may either be a *file* or a *folder*.
-An entry is a *folder* if it has children, otherwise the entry is a *file*.
+Each entry may either be a *file* or a *directory*.
+An entry is a *directory* if it has children, otherwise the entry is a *file*.
 An entry has children when its name contains the BucketFS separator `/`.

 Examples:
 * `a.txt` is a *file*
-* `a/b.txt` is interpreted as *folder* `a` containing file `b.txt`
+* `a/b.txt` is interpreted as *directory* `a` containing file `b.txt`

 This affects especially the list of `Bucket` contents.

 Rationale:
-* A hierarchical representation of files and folders provides additional benefits:
+* A hierarchical representation of files and directories provides additional benefits:
   * Hierarchies are a convenient and familiar concept to users.
   * Hierarchies enable operations on multiple entries in a common scope, e.g. list, copy, or delete.

-To support the coexistence of files and folders with the same name, folders should be represented with a slash `/` as suffix.
-The list of contents of a folder may then contain the same entry twice:
+To support the coexistence of files and directories with the same name, directories should be represented with a slash `/` as suffix.
+The list of contents of a directory may then contain the same entry twice:
 * one time as file (without suffix)
-* one time as folder (with suffix)
+* one time as directory (with suffix)

 ## How do we Validate That Objects on BucketFS are Ready to Use?